tc39/proposal-intl-relative-time/README.md

 A countdown for example is a mix of `UnitFormat` and `ListFormat`, and is not a `RelativeTimeFormat`.

+#### NumberFormat options (e.g., useGrouping, maximumFractionDigits)

+RelativeTimeFormat messages may include number parts (e.g., the `1,000` in `1,000 days ago`), which are formatted using the NumberFormat default options.

+In this design, we didn't find any use case that could justify allowing to change/override these NumberFormat default options.
+Therefore, RelativeTimeFormat doesn't include any NumberFormat option.

 ### API

 #### `Intl.RelativeTimeFormat([locales[, options]])`